-Learning how to set audacious goals, creating a game plan on how I was going to be successful, and then working ridiculously hard to achieve those goals has completely transformed my life.
+Learning how to set ambitious goals, create a game plan for how I was going to achieve them, and then work ridiculously hard to achieve those goals has completely transformed my life.

-There is something I have to get off my chest though.
+There is something I have to get off my chest, though.
 Setting goals is not enough.
 A lot of people set goals and just stop there.
-There is a big difference between setting goals and achieving goals.
+There is a big difference between setting goals and achieving them.
 If you write your goals down on a piece of paper, then put that paper away and never do anything more, you’ve wasted your time.
-You may temporarily feel good, but setting goals doesn’t guarantee you will actually achieve your goals.
+You may temporarily feel good, but setting goals doesn’t guarantee you will actually achieve them.

-Many organizations and individuals get extremely frustrated when it comes time to set goals for their organization or personal life.
-It takes an enormous amount of energy, time, and the results are often below average.
+Many organizations and individuals get extremely frustrated when it comes time to set goals for their organizations or personal lives.
+It takes an enormous amount of energy and time, and the results are often below average.
 When done correctly, the benefits far outweigh the negatives.

 I want to share with you a process that I have been using for well over a decade now that has helped me to achieve almost every major goal that I ever set.
 This is a simple process that works extremely well if you are willing to take action and put in the work.